-As mentioned, the only real negative aspect of a 30-year fixed-rate mortgage is the higher interest rate, although these days many fixed mortgages price fairly closely to adjustable-rate mortgages.
+As mentioned, the only real negative aspect of a 30-year fixed-rate mortgage is the higher interest rate, although these days many fixed mortgages price fairly closely to ARM rates.

 Typically, homeowners pay a premium to lock in a fixed mortgage rate, whereas adjustable-rate mortgages may be discounted, especially early on.
 That means you get a lower rate and payment.